 This applies also when the problem is already there.
 You can ask yourself ‘How can I fix it?’ but it’s a lot more useful to ask ‘How can I prevent it?’.
 In the latter, you’re more like to look at the cause of the problem, instead of its effect and you’re able to solve it much more effectively.

 I encountered this in the example described at form follows function, where a circle would be perceived as a coin.
 I tried many things to counter-act this: bigger negative feedback on touch, distinctive sounds, longer restart time and some more.
 But in the end these didn’t do much to solve the problem.
-What did is taking a hard look at the circle itself and why it was perceived as a coin (or something to collect).
-Realizing it was because of a false affordance and turning that around to be an actual effective affordance is what solved the issue.
+Later, I found the problem originated from the fact that the circle was often on its own and therefore seen as something to collect.
+Putting more in a row, even surrounding the player, is what solved the problem.